Mechanical Weed Control

 For small seeded weeds such as pigweeds (Palmer amaranth, waterhemp, and others), the vast majority of seeds do not survive in the soil longer than four or five years.
 Additionally, small seeds cannot emerge and become weeds when buried deep.
 Deep inversion tillage can bury seeds enough to greatly reduce emergence the following season.
 Research indicates a 44 to 92% reduction in emergence the following season after deep tillage (see detailed information here).
 Furthermore, deep inversion tillage once every 3 to 5 years gives time for buried weed seeds to die.
 Research indicates over 99% seed death of both common waterhemp and Palmer amaranth after four years (see detailed information here and here).
 Therefore, strategic tillage can be used to combat small-seeded weeds, including pigweeds.

 In this video, you can see how deep tillage works and make your own decision on how and when to implement this strategy on your farm.

 Video credit: Mizzou Weed Science, Dr. Kevin Bradley, Graduate student Jaime Farmer

 Mechanical practices include tillage, cultivation, manual removal of weeds with hand tools, and other emerging, innovative technologies.
-For producers wishing to generally reduce herbicide use but still maintain weed control and yield, one option may be to band herbicides in combination with cultivation.
+For producers wishing to generally reduce herbicide use but still maintain weed control and cash crop yield, one option may be to band herbicides in combination with cultivation.